 Jason and Connie Risser are missionaries with Mission Aviation Fellowship.
 Jason is a flight instructor in the Aviation Resources Department in Nampa, Idaho.
 His responsibilities include preparing new MAF pilots for service around the world.
 Having served in Africa with MAF for 15 years, Jason brings extensive field experience to his role as mentor and trainer for those preparing to go.

 Connie’s ministry includes helping children who struggle to learn.
-She is the director of the Idaho Learning Center, a non-profit organization that seeks to assist students with learning disabilities.
+She is the director of the Joshua Institute, a non-profit organization that seeks to assist students with learning disabilities.
 Lord willing, she hopes, one day, to use these skills overseas to help other missionary families with educational challenges they face on the field.